-There is an increasing overlap with the media and information technology sectors in relation to the use of digital technology to produce and deliver creative content.
-This is noticeable in roles such as web design, animation and games design.
+There's an increasing overlap with the media and information technology sectors in relation to the use of digital technology to produce and deliver creative content.
+This is noticeable in roles such as web designer, animator and game designer.

-For examples of job roles in this sector, see graduate jobs in creative arts and design.
+For examples of job roles in this sector, see creative jobs.

 Who are the main graduate employers?

-However, the sector also has some large well-established companies and organisations that recruit graduates.
+The majority of companies may be small, but the sector also has large well-established organisations that recruit graduates.
 Examples include:

-- Cultural heritage - British Museum, National Museum Wales, Victoria and Albert Museum, National Galleries of Scotland
+- Cultural heritage - English Heritage, National Trust, National Museum Wales, Victoria and Albert (V&A) Museum, National Galleries of Scotland.

-- Film - Ealing Studios, Pinewood Studios, Sony Pictures
+- Film/TV - Ealing Studios, Elstree Studios, Endemol Shine UK, Pinewood Studios, Sony Pictures, ITV, BBC, Channel 4.

-- Music - Opera North, Warner Music Group
+- Music - Opera North, Sony Music UK, Universal Music Group, Warner Music Group.

-Many design opportunities are to be found in design consultancies or advertising agencies.
-The Directory of Design Consultants is a useful resource to locate consultancies.
+Many design opportunities are found in design consultancies or advertising agencies.

 What's it like working in the sector?